The Rise of eSports: Your Guide to Competitive Gaming

 • The beauty of eSports lies in the fact that your height or your strength are inconsequential, for the most part, in your being able to compete.
 Factors such as gender, culture and location have a relatively insubstantial bearing in players’ participation, thus contributing to a wider and global fan base.

-Why is it a viable career option?
+Why is eSports a viable career option?

-Gaming, albeit an unconventional career option, may be emerging into a rather practical one, considering the accelerating emergence of esports in the past few years.
+Gaming, albeit an unconventional career option, may be emerging into a rather practical one, considering the accelerating emergence of eSports in the past few years.

 Gaming has its obvious advantages, and while you must keep in mind that it takes a great level of practice and dedication and years of preparation to rise through the ranks and be at the top of the sport, gaming can be far more than just a hobby.